ISINerds/multitasking-scheduling-algorithm-simulation-system/README.md

     make run
     ```

-4. This command can be used if you've added a new scheduliing algorithm or maade some changes to existing one.
+4. This command can be used if you've added a new scheduliing algorithm or made some changes to existing one.
 It updates the build to take into consideration new additions and automatically add the new algorithm to the menu.

     ```
     make update